 exit

-You will need to create a UFW firewall rule to allow PostgreSQL to communicate on its default port, 5432, which is required if you plan to use anything besides localhost.
+Create a UFW firewall rule to allow PostgreSQL communication on its default port, 5432, which is necessary for using anything other than localhost.
+First, ensure installation and activation of UFW:

 sudo ufw enable